robinbenitezmora/TDD-in-Ruby/README.md

 # 📖 Test Drive Development with Ruby <a name="about-project"></a>

 > This is a project to practice test-driven development with Ruby.
-The project is a simple creation of a class with methods by means of TDD (Test Driven Development).
+The project is a simple creation of a class that will be evaluated by means of TDD (Test Driven Development).

 ## 🛠 Built With <a name="built-with"></a>